mrlesmithjr/ansible-zfs/README.md

 # Defines if Samba is installed and configured
 zfs_enable_samba: false

+# Defines if keys for encrypted filesystems are loaded on boot
+zfs_autoload_encryption_keys: false

 # Defines filesystems to manage
 zfs_filesystems: []
   # - name: nfs